IDMNYU/Experimental-Print-Studio/Scanner/README.md

 3. For example, if you scanned it on September 30 2024, the file name would start with “2024-09-30-16” followed by the time it was scanned

 <br><br>

-### **Operation Steps**

-1. Make sure power cable(black cable) is plugged in correctly

-2. Make sure the gray cable is connected to the computer's main unit, not the monitor.

-3. Turn on machine by pressing the power button

-4. Lift the cover and place the material for scanning in a proper orientation

-5. Close the cover

-<br><br>